moj-analytical-services/splink_graph/README.md

 - Graph-theoretic metrics can be obtained efficiently using an already existing spark infrastucture without the need for a graph OLAP solution
 - The results can be used as is for finding the needle (of interesting subgraphs) in the haystack (whole set of subgraphs)
 - Or one can augment the available graph-compatible data as part of preprocessing step before the data-ingestion phase in an OLTP graph database (such as AWS Neptune etc)
-- Another use is to provide support for feature engineering from the subgraphs/clusters for supervised and unsupervised ML solutions
+- Another use is to provide support for feature engineering from the subgraphs/clusters for supervised and unsupervised ML downstream uses.

 ## How to Install :
 For dependencies and other important technical info so you can run these functions without an issue please consult